How to Talk to Doctors Without Being Dismissed

-Talking to doctors is one of the hardest challenges for people who are medically lost.
-You’re trying to convey complex, multisystem experiences, typically in a short appointment, while doctors are trained to listen for concise symptoms that map neatly onto known conditions.
-The mismatch creates frustration on both sides.
+Talking to doctors can be difficult for people who are medically lost.
+A person may be trying to convey complex, multisystem experiences in a short appointment, while clinicians are often listening for concise symptoms that map onto known conditions.
+The mismatch can create frustration on both sides.

 Why this matters

-• Appointments are usually short and often rushed.
+• Appointments are often short and sometimes rushed.

 • Doctors rely on pattern recognition and need concise, relevant information.